glasser/vote.davidglasser.net/content/post/my-biases.md

 building new housing (of all kinds).
 I sympathize with those who see dense urban construction as the harbinger of displacement, but it seems clear that preventing development hasn't done a better job of preventing displacement.
-I don't trust neither developers nor NIMBYs, and it's frustrating that it seems like most local politicians fall too far to one side or the other.
+I trust neither developers nor NIMBYs, and it's frustrating that it seems like most local politicians fall too far to one side or the other.

 Specifically, I believe that the market-rate housing crisis and